LBeaudoux/tatoeba-most-common-queries/README.md

 * the occurrences of the queries are counted and these counts are sorted by descending order

 ## Results
-The Tatoeba most common queries are available [here](https://github.com/LBeaudoux/tatoeba-most-common-queries/tree/main/rankings) for 150 languages.
+The Tatoeba most common queries are available [here](https://github.com/LBeaudoux/tatoeba-most-common-queries/tree/main/rankings) as CSV files for 150 languages.

 ## Raw source data
 Download the Tatoeba search annual log [here](https://downloads.tatoeba.org/stats/queries.csv.bz2).